FudaWiki/fudawiki-files/hanafuda/games/shoniban.md

 - Players who bet on the other batch loses their wager; it is taken by the dealer.
 - The dealer's bet goes back to the dealer, whether it is placed on the winning batch or not.

+>In case of a tie, then either all bets are returned to their original holders, or the dealer takes all bets.
+It must be decided first before playing the game.
+{.is-warning}

 # Additional Rounds
 No particular setup is given for playing additional rounds.
 Players can keep playing for as many rounds as they want.